-In July, 2019, the Food and Drug Administration (FDA) released a list of 16 pet food brands that may be linked to increased risk canine dilated cardiomyopathy (DCM).
-The investigation, which began in July 2018, was conducted to determine a cause of the drastic increase in reports of DCM in dogs, including breeds without genetic predisposition.
-Many of the foods identified are labeled as “grain-free” and contain a high proportion of peas, lentils, other legume seeds and potatoes/sweet potatoes.
+In July, 2019, the Food and Drug Administration (FDA) released a list of 16 pet food brands that may be linked to an increased risk of dilated cardiomyopathy (DCM).
+A graph of this information is displayed below.
+The investigation began in July 2018 when there appeared to be a drastic increase in reports of DCM in dogs, including in breeds without genetic predisposition.
+Many of the foods identified were labeled as “grain-free” and contained a high proportion of peas, lentils, other legumes and/or potatoes/sweet potatoes.

 Unfortunately winter is still here!
 This article shows some Winter Hazards to keep in mind this season for our furry friends: Winter Hazards - Pet Poison Helpline

 With the cooler weather, we humans spend more time indoors in close contact with each other, and this can make us prone to "colds".
 This is also the time of year when we often visit friends and family and have to board our dogs.
 When dogs are housed in close quarters, they are at higher risk for contracting kennel cough.
 Please click HERE for more information about kennel cough.
 If you think your dog has kennel cough, please CALL US to see if an appointment for an examination is recommended.